10 Ways to Achieve Online Fundraising Without Social Media

-In a news article
+9. Notify others in a news article

 - Local media loves human interest stories.
-Pitch your story to a local publication, and it might feature an article that directs people to your fundraising page.
+Pitch your story to a local publication, and they might feature an article that directs people to your fundraising page.
 Make a list of local publications, both online and off, and begin reaching out to them.

 - Flyers can be posted on bulletin boards (see the bulletin board suggestions above).